gambarra/ExpressionExtensionSQL/README.md

 Features
 --------
 ExpressionExtensionSQL is a [NuGet library](https://www.nuget.org/packages/ExpressionExtensionSQL) which you can add to your project to achieve lambda expression in SQL code.
-It allows your domain not need to understand SQL language mainly for creating filters.
+It allows your domain doesn't need to understand  SQL language mainly for creating filters.
 Very suitable for use with [SpecificationPattern](https://en.wikipedia.org/wiki/Specification_pattern).

 Samples: